CCC-Industry4/IIOT-4.0-Project/README.md

 ### Ignition Licenses for Education
 Inductive Automation partners with qualifying educational institutions to provide free Ignition licenses to students anywhere in the world!
 Apply here: https://inductiveautomation.com/educational-engagement

+### Object Detection using YOLOv5
+1. To install YOLOv5 in the repository run `./ObjectDetection/install.sh`
+2. To run it use `./ObjectDetection/start.sh`
+*add more details later*

+### Training YOLOv5
+1. Clone the (labelImg repository)[https://github.com/HumanSignal/labelImg] and the YOLOv5